BasketOfNekos/Midi-based-Animation-Iterator-For-DaVinci-Resolve/README.md

 ### Midi prep

 I recommend that you have some midi editing tool, any DAW should work.
-Be aware that it's common for DAW's (like Ableton and bitwig) to export midi without the bpm information, in this case I would recommend uploading your midi file to beepbox.co (a free online tool), and re-exporting it with a corrected BPM.
+Be aware that it's common for DAW's (like Ableton) to export midi without the bpm information, in this case I would recommend uploading your midi file to beepbox.co (a free online tool), and re-exporting it with a corrected BPM.
 You may want to use another DAW if you have tempo changes in your midi file.

 #### Reccomended DAWs (List will expand as I learn more) <br />
 ##### Exports Midi with tempo changes: <br />